AI21 Labs models

 Enable the API

-8. Go to one of the following Model Garden model cards, then click enable:
+8. Go to the Model Garden model card for the model you want to use, and then click Enable.

-The following sample makes a streaming call to a AI21 Labs model.
+The following sample shows how to send a streaming request to a AI21 Labs model.

 REST